 A special thanks to the Beaumont, Texas CVB for hosting our stay.
 As always, opinions and reviews are 100% mine and unbiased.

 A Bit of Beaumont History

-The Gusher Age was a period of major economic growth in the state of Texas during the early 20th century, It began with the discovery of a huge petroleum reserve near Beaumont, Texas.
-The Lucas No. 1 well blew at Spindletop near Beaumont, spewing 100,000 barrels of oil a day, 100 feet into the air until it was capped 9 days later.
-The impact from this amazing event catapulted Texas in terms of corporate development, wealth, and the overall economy of the state and politics.
+The Gusher Age was a period of major economic growth in the state of Texas during the early 20th century.
+It began with the discovery of a huge petroleum reserve near Beaumont, Texas.
+The Lucas No. 1 well blew at Spindletop near Beaumont, spewing 100,000 barrels of oil a day, 100 feet into the air until it was capped nine days later.
+The impact of this fantastic event catapulted Texas in terms of corporate development, wealth, and the overall economy of the state and politics.
 It became THE place to come for work, wealth, and living the American dream.

-Though oil is no longer the predominant factor behind Texas’ economy, it is still a very important commodity and provides a major job market in Beaumont.
+Though oil is no longer the predominant factor behind Texas’ economy, it is still an essential commodity and provides a major job market in Beaumont.
 Unbeknownst to most of us, nearly everything we use in our day-to-day lives contains petroleum in some form.